 The main output has a balanced 3.5mm TRS jack.
 Only connect to an amplifier that also has a balanced (=differential) input, otherwise the noise level is unacceptable.
-Non-balanced stereo or mono inputs are not compatible, not suitable for headphone connection either.
+Non-balanced stereo or mono inputs are not compatible.

 The external required Eurorack modules that are not included with HG-16 package are: